ha-ha-ha-han/ha-ha-ha-han.github.io/index.md

 ---

-### Join Us
+🚀 We're Hiring!

-My team is expanding.
-We are looking for passionate Research Interns and Full-time Researchers to tackle fundamental challenges in AGI.
+Our team is expanding.
+We are looking for passionate **Research Interns** and **Full-time Researchers** to tackle fundamental challenges in AGI.
+This is an opportunity to work on fundamental research and see your work deployed at scale.
 If you're excited by our work, please send your CV to: **penghan (dot) peng (at) antgroup (dot) com**.

 ---